Special Educational Needs

 • Formulating Learning Plans for SEND children and incorporating these into lessons

-The Head teacher will work alongside the SENDCO when needed and will ensure that the lead SENCO is part of the school leadership team and oversees strategic development of SEND provision.
+The Head teacher will work alongside the SENDCO when needed and will ensure that the lead SENDCO is part of the school leadership team and oversees strategic development of SEND provision.

 Manchester’s Local Offer for children with SEND: